excellalabs/open-cabinet/README.md

 ---
 ##Sprint 0
 The team used an internal Slack channel to **[crowdsource](https://github.com/excellaco/open-cabinet/blob/master/documents/images/crowdsourcing.png)** ideas for the application, review the suggestions, and discuss the feasibility of delivering a product in the given timeframe from both design and development perspectives.
-With an initial idea of "[my medicine cabinet](https://github.com/excellaco/open-cabinet/blob/master/documents/design/brainstorming.md)" agreed upon, the teams were ready to begin.
+With an initial idea of "[my medicine cabinet](https://github.com/excellaco/open-cabinet/blob/master/documents/design/brainstorming.md)" agreed upon, the team were ready to begin.

 During Sprint 0, the team achieved four goals: